LED Technology and Support Structures: Advantages, Applications, and Attachment

 While the vast majority of products are front serviceable, several manufacturers still produce rear serviceable systems.
 Because the LED display needs to project out from the wall to allow for access, this counterbalances the weight.
 Consequently, architects need to verify that the wall could support the structural load with the display extended out at its farthest distance from the wall.

-As part of the project delivery process, a detailed and outlined process of how the LED panels and mounting system will be transported and assembled together is an encouraged best practice.
-This includes the order of operation for building the system, installing the LED panels and the mount, and completing the finish work around the outside of the display.
+As part of the project delivery process, a detailed and outlined process of how the LED cabinets and mounting system will be transported and assembled together is an encouraged best practice.
+This includes the order of operation for building the system, installing the LED cabinets and the mount, and completing the finish work around the outside of the display.
 The installation location should be clearly vetted and marked, and during the installation, technicians should make sure that everything is square, level, plumb, and aligned properly.
 This entire process should be chronologically outlined and precise.

 Photo courtesy of Draper Inc.